Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 Why do big entertainment companies like to market their films via food?

 • Upfront licensing fees: About two years before a movie’s release, entertainment companies sell licensing rights for their upcoming releases.
-Blockbuster franchises like Minions, Toy Story, Star Wars, and The Avengers literally cost food and beverage companies millions with the price tag increasing exponentially based on the size of the category, how relevant it is to kids, and whether the tie-in is exclusive.
+Blockbuster franchises like Minions, Toy Story, Star Wars, and The Avengers cost food and beverage companies millions, with the price tag increasing exponentially based on the category size, its relevance to kids, and whether the tie-in is exclusive.

 • Guaranteed packaging impressions: They say awareness is half the battle when it comes to marketing.
 After all, how can someone be interested in a product or a movie if they don’t even know about it?
 And that’s where these promotional tie-ins come in handy.
 By affixing the movie property to the packaging of popular brands, entertainment companies gin up hundreds of millions of impressions for their new film releases.